AI & ChatGPT searches , social queriess for THREAD CONTROL-BLOCK

 • System of two or more pulleys and a rope or cable

-A block and tackle or only tackle is a system of two or more pulleys with a rope or cable threaded between them, used to provide tension and lift heavy
+A block and tackle, only tackle or purchase is a system of two or more pulleys with a rope or cable threaded between them, used to provide tension and

 Block and tackle